createdbymp/splunk_on_aws/README.md

  1. Login into your AWS account.
 If you need the login url check the **Resources** section.
  2. Once you are logged in search VPC and click on VPC in the middle of the console to create a new one.
  3. Create your private and public subnets to configure with your VPC.
+[Hint] You can select 'VPC only' or 'VPC or more' to create VPC and subnets in multiple AZs together.

 ![vpc](https://github.com/createdbymp/splunk/assets/87043765/b6d62170-55dc-46d0-9fdf-62105f2ea3c8)